 The Parties also agree that each shall be allowed to strike the names of five candidates before ranking the remaining candidates and returning the list to the AAA in accordance with the Commercial Arbitration Rules.
 If the Parties are unable to agree on an arbitrator, such arbitrator shall be appointed by the AAA.

-The arbitrator shall not be a resident of nor own any business or property in Nevada, nor have any current or past substantial business, financial, or personal relationships with either Party (or their Affiliates) and shall not be a past or present vendor, supplier, customer, employee, consultant, or competitor to either of the Parties or their Affiliates.
+The arbitrator shall not be a resident of nor own any business or property in Nevada, nor have any current or past substantial business, financial, or personal relationships with either Party (or their Affiliates) and shall not have a direct or indirect interest in either Party.

-The arbitrator shall be authorized only to interpret and apply the provisions of the Agreement and shall have no power to modify or change any provision of the Agreement.
-The arbitrator shall have no authority to award punitive or multiple damages or any damages inconsistent with the Agreement.
-The arbitrator shall within thirty (30) days of the conclusion of the hearing, unless such time is extended by agreement of the Parties, notify the Parties in writing of his or her decision, stating his or her reasons for such decision and separately listing his or her findings of fact and conclusions of law.
+The arbitrators shall be authorized only to interpret and apply the provisions of the Agreement and shall have no power to modify or change any provision of the Agreement.
+The arbitrators shall have no authority to award punitive or multiple damages or any damages inconsistent with the Agreement.
+The arbitrators shall within thirty (30) days of the conclusion of the hearing, unless such time is extended by agreement of the Parties, notify the Parties in writing of their decision, stating their reasons for such decision and separately listing their findings of fact and conclusions of law.
 Judgment on the award may be entered in any court having jurisdiction.

-(e) The Parties shall proceed with the arbitration expeditiously, and the arbitration shall be concluded within five (5) months of the filing of the demand for arbitration in order that the decision may be rendered within six (6) months of such filing, unless the arbitrator extends such time at the request of a Party upon a showing of good cause or upon agreement of the Parties.
+The Parties shall proceed with the arbitration expeditiously, and the arbitration shall be concluded within five (5) months of the filing of the demand for arbitration in order that the decision may be rendered within six (6) months of such filing, unless the arbitrators extend such time at the request of a Party upon a showing of good cause or upon agreement of the Parties.

 Any arbitration proceedings, decision or award rendered hereunder and the validity, effect and interpretation of any arbitration agreement shall be governed by the Federal Arbitration Act of the United States, 9 U.S.C. §§ 1 et seq.

-The decision of the arbitrator shall be final and binding on both Parties and may be enforced in any court having jurisdiction over the Party against which enforcement is sought.
+The decision of the arbitrators shall be final and binding on both Parties and may be enforced in any court having jurisdiction over the Party against which enforcement is sought.

-The fees and expenses of the arbitrator shall be shared by the Parties equally, unless the decision of the arbitrator shall specify some other apportionment of such fees and expenses.
+The fees and expenses of the arbitrators shall be shared by the Parties equally, unless the decision of the arbitrators shall specify some other apportionment of such fees and expenses.
 All other expenses and costs of the arbitration shall be borne by the Party incurring the same.
 To the fullest extent not prohibited by law, any arbitration proceeding and the arbitrator's award shall be maintained in confidence by the Parties.